Start Printed Page 11387

 As with all Federal promotion programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
-USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this proposed rule.
+USDA has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.

 Start List of Subjects

 - Softwood Lumber promotion

 For the reasons set forth in the preamble, 7 CFR part 1217 is amended as follows:

 PART 1217—SOFTWOOD LUMBER RESEARCH, PROMOTION, CONSUMER EDUCATION AND INDUSTRY INFORMATION ORDER